 6. If I am admitted, how soon can I register?

 Newly admitted transfer students may register during Registration Period 2.
 In order to register, they must attend the mandatory new student orientation, submit the Measles Immunization Verification form, and pay the Enrollment Confirmation fee.

 Current UWB student admitted to the Health Studies major are eligible to register on their registration day.

 Registration deadlines can be found on the academic calendar.

-Currently, we reserve the majority of the core courses for students that are Health Studies majors.
-Depending on availability BHS 201-Introduction to Public Health may be available to pre-major students.
-In addition, we require 40 credits of concentration area courses that pre-major students are welcome to get started on.
+Currently, we reserve the majority of the core courses for students that are Health Studies majors and those who have declared Health Studies minors and are seeking to register for minor-required courses.
+Depending on availability, BHS 201-Introduction to Public Health may be available to pre-major students.
+In addition, we require 40 credits of Health Studies electives that pre-major students are welcome to get started on.
 If you have questions about which courses you should take, meet with your Pre-Major Program advisor.